adesh02092000/nester/notes.md

 ### Google `OAuth`

 With the forgot password functionality done, all that is left is google `Oauth` in the authentication part.
 Let's tackle it in this commit

+With the firebase authentication done, we now can work on the main listings part of the project

+### Get & Create Listings